 3. Cultivate Curiosity

-Even when you don’t agree with someone, it’s important to ask lots of questions and approach each interaction with a sense of authentic curiosity in order to break out of your binary thinking.
+Even when you don’t agree with someone, it’s important to ask lots of questions and approach each interaction with a sense of authentic curiosity.

 4. Listen With an Open Mind

-Break that habit by slowing down your reactions.
-Pause and reflect before you jump to conclusions, and if you do find yourself mentally lumping things into broad categories, catch yourself, stop, and then try to see the broader picture.
+Breaking binary thinking is to slow down your reactions.
+Pause and reflect before you jump to conclusions, and if you find yourself mentally lumping things into broad categories, catch yourself, stop, and then try to see the broader picture.

 And listen.
 Instead of trying to cram new information into the limited categories you already have, keep your mind open.
 Let new information be confusing and complex instead of fitting neatly in those binary categories you’re used to.